kontena/kontena/docs/using-kontena/nodes.md

 The same node token cannot be used by any other agent with a different Node ID.
 Attempting to provision multiple nodes with the same node token will result in connection errors: `Incorrect node token, already used by a different node`

-The node token can also be reset using `kontena node reset`.
+The node token can also be reset using `kontena node reset-token`.
 This will force the agent to disconnect (unless using `--no-reset-connection`), and require the agent `/etc/kontena-agent.env` configuration to be updated using the new `KONTENA_NODE_TOKEN=` from `kontena node env` before it will be able to reconnect.

 Decomissioning a node using `kontena node rm` will also revoke the node token, preventing further agent connections to the master using the node token that the node was provisioned with.